encode/django-rest-framework/docs/api-guide/viewsets.md

         """
         pass

-By creating your own base `ViewSet` classes, you can provide common behavior that can be reused in multiple views across your API.
+By creating your own base `ViewSet` classes, you can provide common behavior that can be reused in multiple viewsets across your API.

 [cite]: http://guides.rubyonrails.org/routing.html